cthierer/cristina-and-zach/styles.md

 title: Styles
 layout: basic
 permalink: styles/
+description: >
+    Development style guide for the Cristina and Zachary's wedding website.
 ---

 Overview of the colors, fonts, and other styling properties used on the site.